bugen/pypipe/README.md

 - Using `-k always` or `--color always` forces colorization at all times.
 - Using `-k never` or `--color never` disables colorization.

+Also, by setting the `PYPIPE_VIEW_COLORED` environment variable to `false`, you can disable colors by default.
+However, if the `-k, --color` option is specified, it takes precedence.

 ## Output formatting
 In pypipe, you have the flexibility to write code to output results in any desired format.
 For example: